Steve Palmer (footballer)

 Stephen Leonard Palmer (born 31 March 1968) is an English former professional footballer who was previously the academy recruitment manager of Watford.

 He played as a defender from 1989 until 2006, notably in the Premier League for Ipswich Town, before later going on to Watford, Queens Park Rangers and Milton Keynes Dons.
+Married with 3 daughters.

 Early life

 Palmer attended Dorothy Stringer High School, Brighton, and Christ's College, Cambridge, and is the only professional footballer of the modern era to be educated at Cambridge University, obtaining a degree in software engineering in 1989.
 Whilst studying he played for Cambridge University A.F.C.
 In April 1987 he played a single first-class cricket match for a Cambridge University side also containing future England captain Mike Atherton.
 Facing Lancashire, Palmer dismissed former England player Graeme Fowler lbw for 49.
 He went on to score 18 with the bat, before being bowled by Paul Allott.